bioidiap/bob.measure/doc/ci.rst

 Comparing 2 systems
 -------------------

-According to [GOUTTE-2005]_, 2 distincsystems may be compared by considering either two specific use-cases: if both systems are exposed to the same (paired comparison) or different data (unpaired).
+According to [GOUTTE-2005]_, 2 distinct systems may be compared by considering either two specific use-cases: if both systems are exposed to the same (paired comparison) or different data (unpaired).
 As a rule of thumb, paired tests carry stronger constraints and therefore have the potential provide more